-After nearly 16 months the Canadian border is finally opening to fully vaccinated U.S. visitors on August 9th.
+After nearly 16 months the Canadian border finally opened to fully vaccinated U.S. visitors on August 9th.
 That's great news for us here in Northern Ontario—from our lodges to our motels, our restaurants to our boutiques, our campgrounds to our outfitters—we're all excited to be welcoming our U.S. friends back to our amazing province.

 This is part of a phased reopening of Canada's borders and could change at any time if deemed necessary for public health.
 Consult the Government of Canada travel site for the most recent updates and requirements.